 From Wong Wian Yai – Lat Ya Road – Somdet Chao Phraya Road – Soi Somdet Chao Phraya 17 – Chee Chin Khor

-Take a skytrain to Krung Thon Buri Station and from there, take a taxi or tuk tuk to Soi Somdet Chao Phraya 17
+Take the Green Line (BTS Sky Train Silom Line) to S7 Krung Thonburi Station and from there take a taxi or tuk tuk to Soi Somdet Chao Phraya 17.

 There are no regular boat services to this place